 Additional videos feature consultations (specialists advising other therapists) lectures, interviews, teaching guides.
 Some can be viewed for CE credit.
 Using this collection, it is possible to compare the application in practice of various therapeutic theories to a single problem.

 Semantic indexing and multiple access approaches to the materials that are available, such as thumbnails, enhance the user's search and browse results.

-This collection received a database award from Library Journal as Best Niche Product for 2011.
+This collection received an award from Library Journal, Best Niche Product, in 2011.
 Keywords: child psychiatry, child psychology, cultural competence, education, point-of-care, psychiatry, psychology, psychotherapy, social work, substance abuse

 Provider: The TMC Library Contents: archive, Bibliographic Records, dissertations Access Level: Free, Open Access, Partially Open Descriptions: Digital Commons@The Texas Medical Center is the institutional repository of works produced by TMC faculty, researchers and students.
 This open-access digital library contains preprints, postprints, data sets, conference proceedings, working papers, teaching materials, dissertations and more.
 In cases where full text is not immediately available, the expected release date is noted below the record's download icon.
 Keywords: medicine, nursing, scholarly publishing